sskulkarni2294/BinaryBlackHoleAlgorithmForFeatureSelection/README.md

-# Binary Black hole implemented for feature selection
+# Binary Black Hole Algorithm implemented for feature selection

 Implementation of Binary Black hole optimization algorithm implemented for selecting minimum subset of features which maximizes accuracy.